BrutalChopp/HRbook/README.md

 2. Copy `config.py.example` to `config.py` and set your bot token and administrator Telegram IDs.

+## Network Access

+This bot requires outgoing HTTPS access to `api.telegram.org`.
+If the domain is blocked you will see `NetworkError: httpx.ProxyError`.

+### Troubleshooting

+- Ensure the host or container has internet access.
+- Check that you can reach `https://api.telegram.org` using `curl` or similar.
+- Configure your proxy or firewall to allow outbound requests to this domain.

 ## Usage

 Run the bot with: